KS-Belgium/SuiBox/README.md

 # SuiBox

-A security system for hotel safes built with Sui Technology
+A security system for hotel safes and more, built with Sui Technology.
+It addresses the issues of lack of trust and lack of security regarding safes in public environments.

 ## Demo